gawindx/WinNUT-Client/README.txt

 ### To add / correct a language

+#### Method 1 (preferred)
+1. Fork this deposit
+2. In the translation directory:

+	For a new translation:
+	1. Use the new_translation.csv file to translate the texts
+	2. Save this file in xx-XX corresponding to the language code For a correction:
+	1. Edit the wrong language file
+	2. Make the necessary corrections

+3. Save it instead
+4. Create a pull request on this repository to take into account the translation.

+#### Method 2
   1. Get the file [Base_Translation.xls](./Base_Translation.xls)
   2. Perform the necessary translations
   3. Save this file in csv format (IMPORTANT)